Selinsgrove, Pennsylvania: Education

 Selinsgrove Area School District is the local public school system.
-The district operates four schools clustered on a campus located in Selinsgrove borough.
+The district operates four schools clustered on a campus located in Selinsgrove borough, including the Selinsgrove Area High School.

 Parks

 Kidsgrove Park is a 3.25-acre neighborhood park maintained and operated by Kidsgrove, Inc. The park contains a large wooden play structure, universal swings and sandbox, a band shell, picnic pavilions and tables, accessible walking path and permanent restrooms that are open seasonally.
 Off-street parking is available.

 Major Anthony Selin Park located on Sassafras Street is equipped with horseshoe, quoit, and basketball courts and soccer fields.
 A large covered pavilion for picnics can be reserved for outings and reunions.
 This facility also offers a kitchen area, restrooms, and game equipment.
 A “Life Trail”, which is a system of exercise and walking trails, is one feature of the park.
 Local businesses have donated kiosks that provide information on fitness for active adults.
 During the summer of 2011, this program offered a sport-camp atmosphere promoting physical activity.
 Activities will include soccer, baseball, lacrosse, volleyball, basketball, etc. A different sport was featured each week.
 The program consisted of fitness and sports activities.